Wiltshire’s Red Barn Solar Farm Pioneers Community Ownership and Green Energy in UK

 Eden Renewables, a solar developer based in Wiltshire, has officially submitted a planning application to the Wiltshire Council for the ambitious Red Barn solar farm project, situated to the east of Kington St Michael.
-This groundbreaking venture is not only set to transform the local energy landscape but also marks a significant milestone as the first solar farm in Wiltshire to offer local residents the unique opportunity to own a share of the solar facility.
+This groundbreaking venture is not only set to transform the local energy landscape but also marks a significant milestone as the farm in Wiltshire to offer local residents the unique opportunity to own a share of the solar facility.

 Residents in the vicinity will have the preference to purchase shares in this cooperative for as low as £25, subsequently benefiting from approximately 25% savings on their electricity bills, proportionate to their shareholding.